CambridgeDH/CDH-cookbook/beginner/python/lesson8-capstone-using-python-in-humanities.md

 Now open a fresh Jupyter or Google Colab notebook and set up your workspace.
 Check what your current working directory is, and then build a path to the directory where your files are.
 Do this yourself first and then expand the arrows below to see if you got the code correct.

 <details>
-<summary>Expand to check your answer (This code sets the folder where your files are as the location that Python is reading.) </summary>
+<summary>Expand to check your answer (This code sets the folder where your files are as the location that Python is reading) </summary>
 <pre>
 <code>
 import os